 This comprehensive guide aims to delve into the complexities of healthcare data security, highlighting key risks, healthcare regulatory requirements, and best practices to manage these threats effectively.

-By prioritising healthcare data security, organisations can uphold patient trust, mitigate risks, and ensure the confidentiality, integrity, and availability of sensitive healthcare information.
+By prioritising data security, healthcare organisations can uphold patient trust, mitigate risks, and ensure the confidentiality, integrity, and availability of sensitive healthcare information.

-Healthcare data security encompasses the practices and technologies implemented to safeguard patient information from unauthorised access, disclosure, alteration, or destruction.
+Healthcare data security encompasses the practices and technologies implemented to safeguard patient information from unauthorised access, disclosure, alteration, or destruction.Â

 It involves protecting electronic health records, medical histories, diagnostic reports, and other sensitive data generated and stored within healthcare systems.
-Ensuring the security of healthcare data is paramount due to its sensitive nature and potential consequences of breaches.
+Ensuring the security of healthcare data is paramount due to its sensitive nature and potential consequences of breaches.Â

 According to HIPAA, between 2013 and 2023, reported healthcare data breaches in the US surged from 277 to 725 incidents.
 Such breaches can lead to identity theft, financial fraud, reputational damage to healthcare providers, and can compromise patient care.

-Healthcare organisations must adopt comprehensive security measures, including encryption, access controls, and regular risk assessments, to mitigate these risks effectively.
+Healthcare organisations must adopt comprehensive security measures, including encryption, access controls, and regular risk assessments, to mitigate these risks effectively.Â

 In this webinar, we caught up with Numan's Chief Medical Strategy Officer Sam Shah & Modern Health's Staff Security Engineer Michael Ivey.